leekwoon/rgg/README.md

 This repository provides the source codes for our paper "Refining Diffusion Planner for Reliable Behavior Synthesis by Automatic Detection of Infeasible Plans" in NeurIPS 2023.

-> Currently, this repository contains only the code for the maze2d experiments.
+> Currently, this repository contains only the code for the maze2d and locomotion experiments.
 We plan to update this repository after making some preparations, including code clean-up.

 ## Installation